doc4d/4d-web-studio/docs/settings.md

 Defines how to display the component tooltip ![tooltip](img/tool-tip.png) when the mouse hovers a component area.

-- **Show after timeout**: The tooltip is displayed after a the defined timeout (and left onscreen until the user moves the mouse).
+- **Show after timeout**: The tooltip is displayed after a the defined timeout (and kept onscreen until the user moves the mouse).
 - **Hide after timeout**: The tooltip is immediately displayed and hidden after a the defined timeout.

 #### Tooltip timeout (in seconds)